 Congress not only appropriates federal payments to the District to fund certain activities, but also reviews the District's entire budget, including the expenditure of local funds.
-The House and Senate Appropriations Committees must approve - and may modify - the District's budget.
+The House and Senate Appropriations Committees must approve-and may modify-the District's budget.
 House and Senate versions of the District budget are reconciled in a joint conference committee and must be agreed to by the House and the Senate.
 After this final action, the District's budget is forwarded to the President, who can sign it into law or veto it.

-House Bill.
+House Bill

 On June 15, 2005, a House appropriations subcommittee conducted a markup of the TTHUD for FY2006 and forwarded the unnumbered bill to the full Appropriations Committee for its consideration.
 On June 21, 2005, the House Appropriations Committee ordered reported H.R.
 3058, which included \$603 million in special federal payments for the District of Columbia.
 As reported by the committee, the bill recommended \$33.2 million for the city's college tuition assistance program, a \$7.8 million increase above the program's FY2005 funding level.
 The bill also included \$41.616 million in special federal payments in support of continued efforts to strengthen public schools and expand elementary and secondary education choices, including funds for public charter schools and private school scholarships.
-The bill included \$22.2 million in support of security planning (\$15 million) and bioterrorism preparedness (\$7.2 million for bioterrorism and forensic laboratory).
-It did not include a District request for \$10 million for fire and
+The bill included \$22.2 million in support of security planning (\$15 million) and bioterrorism preparedness (\$7.2 million for fire and emergency medical facilities and special operations, but it would have continue congressional support (\$5 million) for the construction of a nature trail along the Anacostia River.